CtrlK

 Actionability

 The 'Procedure Before Writing Code' section provides some concrete guidance (search first, propose extensions, use DynamicData operators), but lacks executable examples, specific commands, or concrete code snippets.
-The actual actionable content is deferred to linked files.
+The core pillars are abstract principles rather than actionable instructions.

 2 / 3